Language Models

 Learning Outcomes

-Language Models (LM) are one of the main building blocks in Natural Language Processing (NLP) to understand and generate text.
-We will focus on statistical language models such as n-grams as well as on the more recent Transformers-based architectures (i.e., BERT/GPT families of language models).
-At the end of the course, the students will be able to use and adapt language models for tasks such as sentiment analysis or text classification, and they will also understand how language models work under the hood.
-In particular, the students will learn:
+Language Models (LMs) are a core component of Natural Language Processing (NLP), enabling systems to understand and generate text.
+This course focuses on both statistical language models (such as n-grams) and more recent transformer-based architectures (including the BERT and GPT families).
+By the end of the course, students will be able to use and adapt language models for tasks such as sentiment analysis and text classification, and will also understand how these models work at a fundamental level.

-a) what are the main components of a language model;
+a) Identify the main components of a language model;

-d) which are the opportunities, risks, ethics around language models.
+d) Critically evaluate the opportunities, risks, and ethical considerations associated with language models.